gevamu/gevamu.github.io/content/4.examples/send-payment.draft.md

 ## Transactions lifecycle

-Once payment instruction is received, the Gevamu Payment Solution makes an authentication (using node identity and the Participant ID).
+Once payment instruction is received, the Gevamu Payment Solution validates and authorizes (by checking node identity and the Participant ID) the payment.
-If the validation passes, the Payment Gateway returns the ‘Sent to Gateway’ status back to the Participant.
+If the validation passes, the Payment Gateway sets the payment status to ‘Sent to Gateway’.
+Status change is communicated back to the Participant's node.
 Transaction can be accepted or rejected by the Payment Service Provider.

 To make a transaction as a network participant, describe Payment in one of formats listed in [`PaymentInstructionFormat`](https://gevamu.github.io/corda-payments-sdk/payments-workflows/com.gevamu.corda.flows/-payment-instruction-format/index.html) enum.